UnlyEd/next-right-now/concepts/tenancy.md

 Sometimes it's preferred to **completely isolate each tenant by replicating the whole infrastructure**.
 Sometimes, you just need to **replicate the most critical components**.

-For instance, our Hybrid Tenancy replicates **only the server** on which the customer app runs, but it uses **the same database** for all customers.
+For instance, the Hybrid Tenancy used in the NRN demo replicates **only the server** on which the customer app runs, but it uses **the same database** for all customers.

-> To mitigate potential network issues, we've put a [GraphQL proxy cache](https://github.com/UnlyEd/GraphCMS-cache-boilerplate) in between our app and our API, so that even if the DB/API fails, the app won't crash (cache will take over).
+> At Unly, to mitigate potential network issues, we've put a [GraphQL proxy cache](https://github.com/UnlyEd/GraphCMS-cache-boilerplate) in between our app and our API, so that even if the DB/API fails, the app won't crash (cache will take over).

 That's what's called Hybrid tenancy.
-You take the best of both worlds (ST/MT), and build something that fits your business needs (HT).
+You take the best of both worlds (ST/MT), and build a hybrid tenancy design that fits your business needs.

 ---